uos/rmagine_docs/docs/getting_started/maps.md

 ## Properties

 After loading, the map consists of a complete scene graph.
-It then usually passed to a simulator (see next gettingstarted-sections).
+It then usually passed to a simulator (see next "Getting Started"-sections).
-The advanced [Map](library/Map)-section describes how to modify or create the internal maps from scratch.
+The advanced [Map](library/map)-section describes how to modify or create the internal maps from scratch.